4lex4nder/ReshadeEffectShaderToggler-FFXIV/README.md

 4. Start the game

 # Notes
-* Disable dynamic resolution
+* Disable dynamic resolution or anything that entails running an internal buffer that doesn't match your output resolution.
+This means running FSR1 at 100% scale and, in case of DLSS, use a mod to turn it into DLAA.
+Otherwise you're on your own
-* Motion vectors through ffxiv_crashpad only available with DLSS and TSCMAA AA modes (make sure Frame Rate Threshold is set to "Always enabled" for DLSS)
+* ~~Motion vectors through ffxiv_crashpad only available with DLSS and TSCMAA AA modes (make sure Frame Rate Threshold is set to "Always enabled" for DLSS)~~ Apparently they're always available after all
 * Set gamma to 50 preferably to disable the game's gamma correction
 * If you have "FFKeepUI" and/or "FFRestoreUI" effects enabled, disable them
 * Try to avoid having multiples of the same effects hidden somewhere in nested folders in ReShade's Shader directory